dib-lab/zaok/summarizing-khmer-basics.rst

 What is unique, special, or otherwise different about khmer?
 ------------------------------------------------------------

+None of these are unique, but we like them.

 * The library approach is sadly somewhat rare in bioinformatics.

 * We have a Python API that we "dogfood" - we use it ourselves for everything.